tamitakada/APCSFinalProject/README.md

 Compile/run instructions:
 Please compile/run through Processing.

+How to Play:
+Press the "Start" button to start the race.
+Press the "Reset" button to change the weather.
+As soon as the lights turn green, press the up arrow key to shift up.
+Watch the RPM and shift up using the up arrow key before the RPM hits 10,000.
+Keep shifting until the race finishes.
+Upgrades and liveries can be bought using points, which are earned after winning a race.

 Development Log

 [5/26] Tami - I moved everything to Processing and added the set methods for each car part.
 [5/26] Sadid - I created and wrote the CarParts class as well as all the individual classes for the car parts.